 Louise is a Member of the Independent Monitoring Board of the Short Term Holding Facility in Dover.
 She was appointed to the Advisory Council of Wilton Park, an executive agency of the Foreign & Commonwealth Office, in June 2016.

-Rt Hon Baroness Lindsay Northover is Principal Parliamentary Spokesperson on international development for the Liberal Democrats and the Prime Minister’s Trade Envoy to Angola.
+The Rt Hon the Baroness Northover is Spokesperson on Foreign Affairs for the Liberal Democrats and the Prime Minister’s Trade Envoy to Angola and Zambia.
 She was Parliamentary Under Secretary of State at the Department of International Development (DFID), and Minister for Africa, 2014-15, in the Coalition Government.
 Prior to that she served in a number of Government departments, including the Ministry of Justice, the Department of Health, the Department for Education, the Department for Energy and Climate Change, the Department for Environment, Food and Rural Affairs, the Department for Culture, Media and Sport and the Government Equalities Office, as well as serving as Lead Government Spokesperson for DFID from 2010-14.